appium/appium/docs/en/writing-running-appium/ios-xctest-pasteboard.md

 ## Automating Simulator Pasteboard Actions For iOS With WebDriverAgent/XCTest Backend

-There is a possibility in Appium to set the content of iOS Simulator pasteboard and read the content from there if needed.
-Each Simulator maintains it's own pasteboard.
+There is a possibility in Appium to set the content of the iOS Simulator pasteboard and read the content from there if needed.
+Each Simulator maintains its own pasteboard.
 This feature is only available since Xcode SDK 8.1.
 Unfortunately, real devices don't provide such features.

 ### mobile: setPasteboard

-This command with set the content of Simulator's pasteboard to the particular string provided as an argument.
+This command sets the content of Simulator's pasteboard to the particular string provided as an argument.
 Also, it is possible to customize the encoding of the given string.